Connecticut Drug Rehabs

 Connecticut has two operating drug courts in Danielson and New Haven that make up the state’s Drug Intervention Program.
 Each court handles their own pending cases separately and partner with local drug treatment service providers.
 The program aims to decrease criminal behavior and reduce substance abuse through inpatient and outpatient treatment, court monitoring, drug testing, therapy and any other services needed.

 Connecticut Addiction Treatment

 Several drug addiction and recovery centers are located in Connecticut to help you or your loved one get back on their feet.
 Because of the state’s high opioid and prescription drug addiction rates, many of Connecticut’s treatment programs are designed to address these needs and more.

 With so many options, finding the right treatment center can seem overwhelming.
 Many people travel to another state, or sometimes another region, in order to get the special care they need.

 Are you ready to break the cycle of addiction and get your life back?
-Our caring and supportive treatment specialists are ready to help.
-Call them now to get started.
+Our caring and supportive treatment providers are ready to help.
+Contact us now to get started.

 Find out how to feature your center now!
 Click to the right to fill in your information to get a call back from our marketing team.